6r17/madtypes/README.md

 ```

 - ### 🔥 Annotation attributes
-It is possible to use the `Annotation` metaclass to add type-check to a class definition.
+It is possible to use the `Annotation` metaclass customize a type.

 ```python
 class SomeStringAttribute(str, metaclass=Annotation):